EricEisaman/esp8266/README.md

 # ESP8266
 A collection of Arduino Skectches for ESP8266.

 **Note:** You can develop prototypes or build production devices with either board.
-The obvious benefit of the ESP8266-01 production boards is their lower price, not that either model is cost prohibitive.
+The ESP8266-01 production boards have alower average price and smaller form factor.
 Flashing the firmware on the ESP8266 development boards can be done simply with a micro-usb cable.

 ## [Tutorial to Get You Started with a Development Board](http://www.instructables.com/id/Quick-Start-to-Nodemcu-ESP8266-on-Arduino-IDE/)